jorondo1/misc_scripts/init_ip34.md

-# Create a DRAC account
+# 0. Create a DRAC account
 To work on ip34, you need a [Digital Research Alliance of Canada](https://ccdb.alliancecan.ca/security/login) account.
 Ask your director for their sponsorship code.

-# Setup your shell locally
+# 1. Initial setup (locally)
-This will periodically send a signal to ip34 to make sure you don't spontaneously get logged out.
-You only need to do this once.
+This will periodically send a signal to ip34 to make sure you don't spontaneously get logged out. _You only need to do this once._

-## Mac
+### Mac
 Open the Terminal app and run the following:

 	echo "Host *" >>  ~/.ssh/config
 	echo ServerAliveInterval 60 >> ~/.ssh/config

-## Windows
+### Windows
 1. Navigate to your home folder, typically under `C:\Users:\<username>\.ssh
 2. Open the config file; if there is none, right-click inside the .ssh folder and select New > Text Document
 3. Add the following lines to the file :